Understanding Forex: Essential Terms and Definitions

-A currency pair is the quotation of one currency against another.
-The first currency is known as the base currency, while the second is the quote currency.
-For example, in the currency pair EUR/USD, the Euro (EUR) is the base currency, and the US Dollar (USD) is the quote currency.
-This pair indicates how much of the quote currency is needed to purchase one unit of the base currency.
+A currency pair exemplifies the exchange rate of one currency against another.
+The first currency in the pair is referred to as the base currency, while the second is known as the quote currency.
+For instance, consider the EUR/USD currency pair, where EUR is the base currency, and USD is the quote currency.
+This relationship indicates how much of the quote currency is necessary to acquire one unit of the base currency.
+Understanding the nuances of various currency pairs, such as major pairs, minor pairs, and exotic pairs, can provide insight into market behavior and volatility.

 2. Pips